Active Research Infrastructure

 Typed IR Aggregation

 Validated outputs are normalized into a canonical typed intermediate representation, then folded through a deterministic synthesis path in topological order along the original DAG.
-A final schema validator gates the output, ensuring structural correctness before delivery.
+A final schema validator gates the output before delivery.

 LISPEX